Safety check

 When making a right turn:

-- Check your blind spots for cyclists after signalling and before making your turn
+• Check your blind spots for cyclists after signaling and before making your turn

 Passing a cyclist